billybrown/generator-egg/generators/app/templates/Readme.md

 * http://patternlab.io/
 * https://github.com/pattern-lab/edition-php-twig-standard

-To generate a new version of the pattern library, from the root of the theme cd into the patternlab directory then run:
+To generate a new version of the pattern library, from the root of the theme run: grunt patternlab

-php core/console --generate
 <% } %>